 1946 Presented as a fundraiser for the American League for a Free Palestine, Ben Hecht's pageant A Flag Is Born, featuring music by Kurt Weill, opens on Broadway at the Alvin Theatre.
 The production stars Paul Muni and Celia Adler as an aging, dispossessed Jewish couple that journeys from post-World War II Europe to Palestine.
 The cast also includes journalist and World War II war correspondent Quentin Reynolds, opera singer Mario Berini, and actor Marlon Brando.

 1980 Actor Barbara Loden dies of cancer at age 48.
-After making her Broadway debut in 1957's Compulsion, she appears in Look After Lulu and After the Fall, for which she won a Tony Award.
+After making her Broadway debut in 1957's Compulsion, she appeared in Look After Lulu and After the Fall, for which she won a Tony Award.
 Loden was also a film actor, appearing in Elia Kazan's Wild River and Splendor in the Grass.
-Eventually she married her director Kazan and took on directing the drama Wanda, a film she also wrote and edited.
+She later married Kazan and took on directing the drama Wanda, a film she also wrote and edited.

 1996 An American pianist and his elderly Viennese teacher argue over Schumann's "Dichterliebe" in Jon Marans' Old Wicked Songs at Off-Broadway's Promenade Theatre.
 The drama starring Hal Robinson and Justin Kirk plays for 210 performances before closing March 9 of the following year.